BAMeScience/Mistle/Discussion.md

 * have a static search class (maybe)
 * move load() and save() functions to file_writer classes (config, precursor idx)
 * try to figure out what is going on with out of bound spectra (limits)

+New:

+* read queries in batches, and evaluate if buffer is full
+* use mask_gather and scatter to obtain scores for SIMD